vsalto/Youtube-Trending-Content-Analysis/README.md

 Info: https://shorturl.at/PBYk3

-Comprehensive analysis of trending YouTube videos within the Entertainment and People & Blogs categories.
+Comprehensive analysis of trending YouTube videos within the Entertainment and People & Blogs categories (https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset/data?select=US_youtube_trending_data.csv).

 Using K-means clustering, I identified distinct content trends and engagement patterns.
 The analysis included:

  - Textual Clustering: Videos were grouped based on textual similarities in their titles, descriptions, and tags.
 This clustering was performed monthly to track evolving trends.
 - Behavioral Clustering: Videos were also clustered based on engagement metrics such as views, likes, comments, and shares.